Arun Vijay: 1995–2001

-2002-2012
+2002–2012

-Vijay's next film was Mutham (2002).
+Arun's next film was Mutham (2002).
 It was initially titled Muthamidalamma, but was changed after the censor screening.
 It was directed by S.A.
 Chandrasekhar and was the first film to be shot using digital cinematography in Tamil cinema.
-Vijay had a special appearance in Iyarkai (2003), which won the National Film Award for Best Feature Film in Tamil.
+Arun had a special appearance in Iyarkai (2003), which won the National Film Award for Best Feature Film in Tamil.

 He acted in director Ramesh Selvan's Jananam (2004).
 The film's actress Priyanka Trivedi could not fulfill her scheduled commitments in the film, as she got married in 2003.
-The film failed to make a mark, as the screenplay was not good and the story was incomplete.
 Critics appreciated Arun Vijay's acting in the movie.
 In 2006, he has given a matured performance in Azhagai Irukkirai Bayamai Irukkirathu.
 His next projects was Thavam (2007) and Vedha (2008).
-Thavam was the first film to credit Arun Kumar under his new name Arun Vijay.

 The first venture, Malai Malai (2009), directed by A. Venkatesh, became a commercial success.
 The next, Maanja Velu (2010), by the same team, was also a success.
 Arun Vijay appeared in Magizh Thirumeni's action-thriller Thadaiyara Thaakka (2012), marking a move away from his previous two Masala films.

-2015-present
+2015–present

 He starred in Yennai Arindhaal (2015) with actor Ajith Kumar.
 This was his first film with director Gautham Vasudev Menon.
-Vijay played the role of Victor, an antagonist.
+Arun played the role of Victor, an antagonist.

-On September 1, 2015, Vijay launched his own production company called In Cinemas Entertainment (ICE).
+On September 1, 2015, He launched his own production company called In Cinemas Entertainment (ICE).
 He said that he launched the company to identify and provide an opportunity to ambitious and talented youngsters.

 The same year, he debuted in Telugu in the film Bruce Lee - The Fighter (2015) as the lead antagonist.
 He also made his Kannada debut as the lead antagonist in the movie Chakravyuha in 2016.
 His next, Kuttram 23 (2017), returning to lead roles, was a success at the box office.
 His next movie was Chekka Chivantha Vaanam (2018), which was directed by Mani Ratnam with an ensemble cast.

-In 2019, Vijay acted in Thadam, an action crime thriller.
+In 2019, he acted in Thadam, an action crime thriller.
 He played his first double role in this film.
 This was also the second film in which he and Magizh Thirumeni worked together, after Thadaiyara Thaakka.
 The film was loosely based on various real-life crimes where the suspects are identical twins.
-Thadam's biggest strength was Vijay's convincing performance as Kavin and Ezhil.
-In the action thriller film Saaho, Prabhas was the hero while Vijay played a supporting role.
+Thadam's biggest strength was Arun's convincing performance as Kavin and Ezhil.
+In the action thriller film Saaho, Prabhas was the hero while Arun played a supporting role.
 In 2020, he appeared in action crime thriller Mafia: Chapter 1 that was directed by Karthick Naren.
 In the film, Arun Vijay played a narcotics police officer on a mission to hunt down a drug mafia kingpin.